UnownPlain/anthelion/CONTRIBUTING.md

 The installer metadata sources are `{ "source": "display" }`, `{ "source": "product" }`,
 `{ "source": "file" }`, and `{ "source": "fontVersion" }`.
 A concrete version may also be supplied, although another strategy should normally discover versions that upstream publishes.
-When the download is an archive, put `nestedInstallerMatches` on that installer URL to select the executable that supplies the metadata.
+If a metadata- derived version comes from an archive containing multiple executables, use `nestedInstallerMatches` only when komac would otherwise analyze the wrong executable.

 Because an installer-derived version is unknown until komac downloads and analyzes the file, Anthelion cannot perform its normal version check first.
 Add `state` as a cheap upstream change